Title: Hanging by a Thread

 After visiting Ms Rowling on her train ride, the Doctor tried to talk Harry into a trip back in time a bit farther.
 "See your parents.
 Blue box with all of time and space at your fingertips.
 Come on."

-And Harry had looked around at the new console room for a long moment, then looked back at the Doctor, who had one hand on a switch.
+And Harry had looked around at the shiny console room for a long moment, then looked back at the Doctor, who had one hand on a switch.
 "You can do that?
 It doesn't destroy the world or anything?"

 The Doctor shrugged.
 "Jest don't touch yourself," he suggested.